-Tulsa Artist Fellowship (TAF) provides unrestricted stipends of $20,000 for the first year of fellowship and, in most cases, free housing and studio workspace in the thriving Brady Arts District in Tulsa.
+Tulsa Artist Fellowship (TAF) provides unrestricted stipends of $20,000 for the first year of fellowship and, in most cases, free housing and studio workspace in the thriving Tulsa Arts District.
 By providing support, artists receive the financial stability and resources they need to pursue their craft.
 While recruitment is focused on artists residing outside of the Tulsa metropolitan area, local artists are considered for the program based on exceptional merit and promise.
 In addition, the program will reserve some fellowship positions for Native American, Alaskan Native and Native Hawaiian artists.
 Fellows are encouraged to apply to the program for a second and third year.
 For additional program details, visit our APPLY page.

 Marketing and Communications

 Stanton Doyle, George Kaiser Family Foundation